shigeyukey/shige-addons-wiki/src/yearly-heatmap-generator.md

 <!-- 🟢 not free yet -->

-Generate all heatmaps as an image, for sharing on SNS.
-(This add-on is only for generating the heatmap image and does not have a feature to display the heatmap on Anki's Home screen.)

 ![alt text](images/yearly_heatmap_generator/00_animation.webp)

+Generate all heatmaps as an image, for sharing on SNS (default: 800px PNG).
+This add-on is only for generating the heatmap image so does not have a feature to display the heatmap on Anki's Home screen.

 # How to use

 You can generate and preview images from the Tools add-on menu.
 * AnkiMenu -> Tools ->  Yearly Heatmap Generator -> Show Heatmap Image